sirix777/redaction/README.md

 - The redactor recursively walks through scalars in your data and applies a rule when a key matches.
 - Scalars at the top level (no key) are processed by all rules that operate on plain strings.
-- For arrays, you can specify nested rule maps that apply to the child structure.
+- For arrays, the same flat rules map is used at every depth; rules match by key name regardless of nesting.
+Nested per-path rule maps are not supported.
-- Objects are handled according to an object view mode (default: Copy):
+- Objects are handled according to an object view mode (default: Skip):
   - Copy: returns a plain stdClass copy and recursively processes both public and non-static private/protected properties.
   - PublicArray: returns an array of public properties only.
   - Skip: replaces the object with a compact string like "[object Foo\\Bar]".